Victoria Safradin: Early life

 Safradin grew up in the Cleveland suburb of Eastlake, Ohio.
 She began playing soccer when she was about five, soon specializing in goalkeeping, and joined Internationals SC when she was about eleven.
 She helped Internationals win the Super Y League under-14 national title in 2018.
 At the under-17 level, she earned ECNL All-American honors and shared the Conference Player of the Year award with Katie Shea Collins in 2022.
 She committed to Virginia during her junior year at Eastlake North High School.
 She was ranked by TopDrawerSoccer as the eighth-best prospect and the top goalkeeper of the 2023 class, part of Virginia's fourth-ranked recruiting class.

 College career

 Safradin spent her freshman season as the backup to graduate student Cayla White, making four appearances with two starts for the Virginia Cavaliers in 2023.
 She became the first-choice keeper as a sophomore in 2024, starting all 18 games and keeping 7 solo shutouts (plus two combined shutouts).
 She trained with NWSL clubs North Carolina Courage and Seattle Reign in the summer of 2025.
 She opened her junior season with just two goals allowed through nine games, helping the Cavaliers to the No. 1 ranking in the nation.
 In the ACC tournament quarterfinals, she made a career-high eight saves against Florida State and stopped a penalty in the shootout victory, ending a five-year title run for the Seminoles.
+The team earned a one seed in the NCAA tournament and lost in the third round on penalties.
+She finished her junior season with 11 clean sheets in 21 games.